lucymait/Nutrifix/README.md

 A user property was included in our schema to associate a recipe with a user, so that they can only utilise a secure route (as explained below).

 One of the challenges with designing our recipe schema was ensuring the 'type' field was accessible in the frontend.
-Initially the instructions had a 'type: String' but we soon realised that this wasn't practical and therefore 'type: Array' was more desired.
+Initially, the instructions had a 'type: String' but we soon realised that this wasn't practical and therefore 'type: Array' was more desired.

 ```js
 const schema = new mongoose.Schema({